 For many musicians, writers, and artists of all sorts, cannabis provides an extra boost to creativity… or does it?
-The image of a stoned genius (think Snoop Dogg, Bob Marley, Bob Dylan, or The Beatles) is deeply engrained in society’s collective psyche, but it contrasts sharply against the lazy, unmotivated pothead stereotype that others have been perpetuating for decades.
+The image of a stoned genius (think Snoop Dogg, Bob Marley, Bob Dylan, or The Beatles) is deeply ingrained in society’s collective psyche, but it contrasts sharply against the lazy, unmotivated pothead stereotype that others have been perpetuating for decades.
 So, does cannabis enhance creativity or inhibit it?
 The answer is a complicated “yes, but only sometimes.”
 This article will evaluate what science has to say.

-Studies & Findings
+Studies & Findings On Cannabis And Creativity

 Studies conducted all the way back in the 70s have shown that regular users of marijuana report having more original thoughts while under the influence.
 A study published in 2003 showed that up to 50% of cannabis users believe that the herb enhances their creativity.
 However, more recent studies seem to suggest that those users’ beliefs may have been inaccurate.